Ayoob-Ibrahim/flight-booking-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+REFERENCE TO FLIGHT APP IN ANGULAR JSON

+BY USING SKIP TEST TRUE IN ANGVULAR JSON WE CAN AOID BY GENERATING SPEC TS IN ANGULAR COMPONENT GENERATION

+BY USING PREFIX "app" from "any custom word" we can generate the can change components selector name while doing a component genration